Pelicans of the Wilderness

 WOMAN.
 Laura, it's me again.
 You know what I think?
 Perhaps I shouldn't wear the black dress?
 Yeah, it fits me fine, but I look too formal in it.
 The man will come for an intimate conversation, and I am dressed up for a gala reception...
 It should happen as if by chance, and instead he'll have an impression I've been preparing for it all day.
 The cake, the champagne, the pearls...
 Right?...
 Yes...
 Yes...
 Something simple, yet attractive.
 Thanks.

-As soon as the WOMAN puts the phone down, the MAN lying on the bed picks it up immediately.
+As soon as the WOMAN puts the phone away, the MAN lying on the bed picks it up immediately.

 MAN.
 Hello!
 Is this the clinic?
 I am calling to double check on the doctor's visit today.
 Number twenty-three.
 No changes?
 Thank you.